Pact Teen & Tween Clubs

 The Tween group meets separately from the Teen group, although on occasion the two groups will spend some time together.
 The tween years can start as young as ten or eleven, and have often been compared with the preschool years because of the dramatic changes that occur during the move to greater independence.
 Tweens develop a new ability to be introspective and analytical and develop new views of the world, some of which may be challenging to adults.
 Emotionally, their job is to become "their own person."
 For adopted and foster kids, this raises identity issues perhaps on a deeper level than has ever been possible before.
 The Tween Club provides a safe place where kids can find friends, share experiences, and be supported as they begin the transition into full Teen status.

-Pact's Youth CoordinatorsLearn more about Pact's Youth Coordinators, by clicking on the following links: Guillermo Torres and Lisa Kelly.
+Pact's Youth CoordinatorsLearn more about Pact's Youth Coordinator, by clicking on the following link: Lisa Kelly.

 CIT Program for Adopted and Fostered Youth of Color (and their siblings)Our Tween Club Counselor-in-Training program gives older teens (age 16 and up) the opportunity to participate with the younger youth in a mentorship role while earning Community Service Hours (5 hours per month).
 Being a CIT at Pact Tween Club is fun and also demands a lot of hard work and responsibility.
 It’s important to realize that if you are accepted, you become part of the team that makes Tween Club work for 10-12-year-old youth.
 CITs are required to participate as Teen Club members after they complete their CIT duties with Tween Club.
 Youth eighteen-years-old and up, who have already demonstrated leadership skills with the youth, are invited to become Junior counselors with our Tween Club program.